-- 1. Demonstrate a sound knowledge of the anatomy of the visceral systems of the body, including the related autonomic nervous system and the lymphatic system. - 2.
-Apply knowledge of the anatomy of the organ systems to construct a 3-dimensional perspective of the human body and apply this to interpreting cross-sectional anatomy and radiological images. - 3.
-Relate clinical problems and potential treatments to the anatomy that underpins those conditions - 4.
+- 1. Demonstrate a sound knowledge of the anatomy of the visceral systems of the body, including the musculoskeletal framework, autonomic nervous system, and the lymphatic system. - 2.
+Apply knowledge of the anatomy of the organ systems to construct a 3-dimensional perspective of the human body and apply this construct to interpret cross-sectional anatomy and radiological images. - 3.
+Relate clinical problems and potential treatments to the anatomy that underpins those conditions. - 4.
 Research and critically evaluate literature and media and reflect on their content through self-directed learning and teamwork.